 A facelift cannot provide substantial improvements in facial volume.
 Even after a facelift elevates your tissues and smooths your skin, you may want to consider injectable fillers to restore volume and fill hollow depressions throughout the face.

-Many patients with signs of aging in other areas of the face can benefit from combining their facelift with another surgical procedure.
-For example, eyelid surgery can restore youth to the upper and lower eyelids for a rejuvenated and alert appearance.
+For example, eyelid surgery (blepharoplasty) can restore youth to the upper and lower eyelids for a rejuvenated and alert appearance.
 Chin implant surgery can further balance the facial features with a more defined chin.
 A brow lift (forehead lift) can address aging in the forehead and brows.

 Although all surgery comes with some possibility of risk, facelift risks are rare.
 Some of these potential complications include: